RedHatQE/carbon/docs/users/definitions/provision.rst

         - String
         - True

-    *   - role
+    *   - role/groups
-        - The names of the roles for the node.
+        - The names of the roles or groups for the node.
+Used to assign host to groups when generating the Ansible inventory files.
         - List
         - True